joolstorrentecalo/gitlab-foss/doc/security/two_factor_authentication.md

 Administrators can enforce 2FA for administrator users in a self-managed instance.

-1. On the left sidebar, at the bottom, select **Admin**.
+1. On the left sidebar, at the bottom, select **Admin Area**.
 1. On the left sidebar, select **Settings > General**.
 1. Expand the **Sign-in restrictions** section:
-   1. Select **Require administrators to enable 2FA**.
+    - Select **Require administrators to enable 2FA**.
-   1. In **Two-factor grace period**, enter a number of hours.
+    - In **Two-factor grace period**, enter a number of hours.
 If you want to enforce 2FA on the next sign-in attempt, enter `0`.
 1. Select **Save changes**.

 NOTE: